 Lifestyle and home remedies

-- Breathe into a paper bag
+- Breathe into a paper bag.

-- Gargle with ice water
+- Gargle with ice water.

-- Hold your breath
+- Hold your breath.

-- Sip cold water
+- Sip cold water.

-- Avoid carbonated beverages and gas-producing foods
+- Avoiding carbonated beverages and foods that give you gas.

-- Eat smaller meals
+- Eating smaller meals.

 Preparing for your appointment